igem-fau/website/content/project/experiments.md

  **Western Blotting**
 ---

-*Why we chose this experiment*
+*Why did we choose this method*

 Different purification tags are commonly used to isolate fusion proteins or to detect certain proteins within lysates or other protein mixtures.
+Western Blotting is a technique used to identify small amounts of tagged proteins.
-Western Blotting is a technique used to identify small amount s of tagged proteins.
-Using a primary antibody to detect the specific target or protein present in the sample and a secondary antibody specifically detecting the bound primary antibody, Western blots are a very common tool to determine the presence of the target proteins within a sample.
+A primary antibody detects and binds a specific target protein present in the sample and is then recognized by a secondary antibody, that is coupled to a fluorescent protein, radioactive substance, or an enzyme, which catalyzes a light emitting reaction.
+Then, detection systems are able to visualize the target proteins.

 **Materials**